Crypto Regulations Around The World – Key Things to Know

 China is the complete opposite of crypto-friendly.
 It has some of the most draconian regulations across most areas of the industry.
 For a start, China banned ICOs in 2017 after a wave of successful campaigns.
 It ordered several high-profile projects to return funds to ICO investors.
 After the ICO ban, the Chinese government then moved on to domestic crypto exchanges.

-This forced some of the best crypto exchanges to move overseas, including OKX and Huobi.
-And then in 2021, China turned its sights to mining operations.
+This forced some of the best crypto exchanges, including OKX and Huobi, to move overseas.
+Then, in 2021, China turned its sights to mining operations.
 Back then, China dominated the Bitcoin mining industry.
 However, the government has since cracked down, forcing local operations to close.

 China has since banned all crypto trading activities, including buying, trading, and selling.
 It’s also illegal to use crypto as a medium of exchange.
 All that said, the bans have proven challenging to enforce.
 Crypto ownership is still significant throughout China.